setsmdeveloper/SETSM/README.md

 make install
 ```

-Note:  The SETSM CMake build with the Cray compiler does not yet work.

 ## License

 SETSM is released under the Apache 2.0 license, a copy of which is included in